Research

 Stough, L. M., & Kang, D. (2015).
 The Sendai Framework for disaster risk reduction and persons with disabilities.
 International Journal of Disaster Risk Science, 6(2), 140-149. doi:10.1007/s13753-015-0051-8

-- In this paper, the Sendai Framework for Disaster Risk Reduction 2015–2030 (SFDRR) is evaluated with respect to its ramifications for persons with disabilities.
-The authors argue the introduction of disability-related concepts firmly establishes people with disabilities and their advocacy organizations as legitimate stakeholders and actors in the design and implementation of international disaster risk reduction policies.
+● This paper assesses the Sendai Framework for Disaster Risk Reduction 2015–2030 (SFDRR) concerning its impact on persons with disabilities.
+The authors assert that the inclusion of disability-related concepts grants people with disabilities and their advocacy groups a recognized role in shaping global disaster risk reduction policies. |

 Stough, L. M. (2015).
 World Report on Disability, intellectual disabilities, and disaster preparedness: Costa Rica as a case example.
 Journal of Policy and Practice in Intellectual Disabilities, 12(2). doi:10.1111/jppi.12116

-- This study explored the role of special education teachers of children with significant disabilities during Hurricane Ike.
-Recommendations are that teachers receive emergency preparedness training on the needs of students with significant disabilities during disaster.
+McAdams Ducy, E., & Stough, L. M. (2011).
+Exploring the support role of special education teachers after Hurricane Ike: Children with significant disabilities.
+Journal of Family Issues, 32, 1325-1345. doi:10.1177/0192513X11412494 ● This study explored the role of special education teachers of children with significant disabilities during Hurricane Ike.
+Recommendations are that teachers receive emergency preparedness training on the needs of students with significant disabilities during a disaster. |

 Stough, L. M. (2011).
 Disaster case management: Disaster case management and individuals with disabilities following Hurricane Katrina.
 Brain Injury Professional, 6(4), 18-21. doi:10.1037/a0020079

-- Disaster case management needs of individuals with disabilities, as well as the long-term recovery process two years following Hurricane Katrina, are examined.
-Results suggest that recovery from disaster for people with disabilities is facilitated by case managers with disability expertise.
+● Disaster case management needs of individuals with disabilities, as well as the long-term recovery process two years following Hurricane Katrina, are examined.
+Results suggest that recovery from disaster for people with disabilities is facilitated by case managers with disability expertise. |

 Stough, L. M., &; Kailes, J. I. (2010).
 Disabilities and disaster.
 In K. Penuel, &; M. Statler (Eds.), Encyclopedia of Disaster Relief (pp. 109-110).
 Thousand Oaks, CA: Sage. https://hdl.handle.net/1969.1/153542

-- Highlighted is the disproportionately negative impact of disaster on people with disabilities, including the lack of emergency preparedness strategies and disaster planning focusing on people with disabilities.
+● Highlighted is the disproportionately negative impact of disaster on people with disabilities, including the lack of emergency preparedness strategies and disaster planning focusing on people with disabilities. |

 Stough, L. M., Sharp, A. N., Decker, C., & Wilker, N. (2010).
 Disaster case management and individuals with disabilities.
 Rehabilitation Psychology, 55(3), 211-220. doi:10.1037/a0020079